CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-view-rules.md

-# REST API: fetching rules from a selection
+# REST API: GET view rules

 To retrieve all rules in a selection, send a HTTP GET request to this address: